General notions of depth for functional data

 \end{theorem}

 The proof is given in the Appendix.
+Obviously, for \textbf {FD3} to hold, $\Phi$ must be rich enough.
 When the functional depth is univariate ($d=1$) and all functions in $\Phi$ are increasing, an additional monotonicity postulate is satisfied, which refers to the pointwise order of functions:

+Regarding the central regions of a $\Phi$-depth we have the following result. \begin{theorem} Let $D$ be a functional depth $D$ according to Definition (\ref{defFD}).
+For the level sets $D_\alpha$ of $D$ it holds